Level/level-test/UPGRADING.md

 ## v4

-We updated `level-js` to a new major version with changes to browser support, which warranted a new major version.
+We updated `level-js` to `v3.0.0` with changes to browser support, which warranted a new major version.

 For more information please see: